Larry Izzo: New York Giants (2011–2015)

 On June 24, 2011, Izzo joined the New York Giants as assistant special teams coach.
-Izzo was credited with helping turn around the Giants special teams during their Super Bowl run in 2011-12.
+Izzo was credited with helping turn around the Giants special teams during their Super Bowl run in 2011–12.
 In the pivotal 2011-12 NFC Championship game, the Giant's special teams changed the momentum of the game when rookie linebacker Jacquian Williams caused a fumble on a punt return to set up Lawrence Tynes' game-winning field goal in overtime against the 49ers.
 The Giants went on to win the Super Bowl, and Izzo received his fourth Super Bowl ring.

 Houston Texans (2016–2017)

 On January 15, 2016, the Houston Texans hired Izzo as special teams coordinator.
 During Izzo's tenure with Houston the Special Teams unit improved its DVOA ranking from dead last (ranked 32 in 2015) to 26 in 2017, including finishing in the top 10 in two critical statistical areas related to coverage teams (Opponent Kickoff Return Average and Net Punt Average, which was 41.3 yds).

-On January 2, 2018 Texans reached a mutual parting of the ways with Izzo.
+On January 2, 2018, Texans reached a mutual parting of the ways with Izzo.

-Seattle Seahawks (2018–present)
+Seattle Seahawks (2018–2023)

 On February 1, 2018, the Seattle Seahawks hired Izzo as assistant special teams coach.

-On September 11, 2020, Izzo became the interim special teams coordinator for the Seahawks after their coordinator Brian Schneider left the team indefinitely due to personal reasons; Izzo subsequently led the Seahawks into the top 3 for Special Teams DVOA rankings.
+On September 11, 2020, Izzo became the interim special teams coordinator for the Seahawks after their coordinator Brian Schneider left the team indefinitely for personal reasons; Izzo subsequently led the Seahawks into the top 3 for Special Teams DVOA rankings.
 He was promoted to full-time special teams coordinator on March 3, 2021.